luofaming/luofaming.github.io/contents/install.md

 layout: default
 ---

-install of geant4 and root on ubuntu 20.04.
+Install of geant4 and root on ubuntu 20.04.

 [back](https://luofaming.github.io/)